Skip to main content

 Woman holding a tablet talking to a man.

-ED is a difficult topic for couples to discuss.
-Talking openly can help reduce stress and improve your relationship.
-Acknowledge your feelings, reassure each other, and resolve to work through the problem, together.
+ED can be a difficult topic for couples to discuss.
+Talking openly may help couples to reduce stress and improve their intimacy and relationship.
+Acknowledge feelings, provide reassurance, and work through the problem, together.

 Get informed